wombleton/gitlaw-nz/acts/T/Te Ture Whenua Maori Act 1993Maori Land Act 1993.md

     (4) Except as provided in subsection (3), a tenant in common as such shall not be deemed to have lawful authority to do any of the acts referred to in that subsection.

-    (5) Notwithstanding the provisions of [section 14][833] of the Summary Proceedings Act 1957, any proceedings for an offence constituted by this section, or for the recovery of any penalty, fine, or forfeiture imposed thereunder, may be commenced at any time within 2 years after the commission of the offence.
+    (5) Despite anything to the contrary in [section 25][835] of the Criminal Procedure Act 2011, any proceedings for an offence constituted by this section, or for the recovery of any penalty, fine, or forfeiture imposed thereunder, may be commenced at any time within 2 years after the commission of the offence.

-    Compare: 1953 No 94 s 459; 1955 No 106 [s 8][834]; 1974 No 73 s 67
+    Compare: 1953 No 94 s 459; 1955 No 106 [s 8][836]; 1974 No 73 s 67

+    Section 346(1): amended, on 1 July 2013, by [section 413][623] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 346(5): amended, on 1 July 2013, by [section 413][623] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 347 Orders in Council and Proclamations affecting title to be registered